Brown Dog and His Memorial (Battersea, London) | EGP

 Related Book from Euston Grove Press

-This is a photoessay of the second brown dog statue in Battersea Park, sculpted by Nicola Hicks, together with a brief history of the first brown dog statue.
-It includes new evidence on the first statue’s disappearance.
+This is a photoessay of the second brown dog statue in Battersea Park, sculpted by Nicola Hicks, and includes a brief history of the first brown dog statue.
+It includes original new research into the fate of the first statue and its disappearance.

 Read Brown Dog and His Memorial

-(This is a large file; it may take some time to download.
-A digital edition also is available via Internet Archive.)
+(This is a large file; it may take several minutes to download.
+A digital edition also is available through Internet Archive.)